mshmsh5000/northstar/documentation/endpoints/auth.md

 ## Register User

 This will register a new user account and create an authentication token, which can be used to sign future requests on the user's behalf.
+If an account exists but _doesn't_ have a password, a user can complete their registration by setting a password via this endpoint.

 ```
 POST /auth/register